Compare Travel Insurance in New Zealand

 USA & Canada Travel Insurance

-The USA has the world's most expensive healthcare.
-A broken leg can cost $50,000-$100,000, a heart attack $100,000-$200,000+, and complex medical evacuation $200,000-$500,000.
-Medical coverage of at least $10 million is essential.
-Many insurers provide unlimited USA medical coverage.
-Premiums for USA travel are 50-100% higher than Asian or European destinations due to extreme medical costs.
+The USA has the world's most expensive healthcare — a broken leg, heart attack, or complex medical evacuation can run into tens or hundreds of thousands of dollars.
+Comprehensive medical coverage is essential, and many insurers provide unlimited USA medical coverage.
+Premiums for USA travel tend to be higher than for Asian or European destinations due to medical costs.
 Never travel to the USA without comprehensive travel insurance.

 European Travel Insurance